TomDonoghue/TomDonoghue/README.md

 ### Hello!

-I am Tom Donoghue, currently a PhD student at the [VoytekLab](https://voyteklab.com/), at UC San Diego.
+I am Tom Donoghue, and I work in research in the area of computational and cognitive neuroscience.

 You can find out about me on my
 [personal website](https://tomdonoghue.github.io/), and/or check out a